July 22, 2022

 Unfortunately, it is the last option for many Americans and explains the sharp increase in multi-generational households in the last several decades.
 Moving in places a lot of stress and burden upon family members, and it is important to weigh the pros and cons when making a decision.
 The same questions about disability access and proper medical care still need to be addressed.

 Continuing care retirement communities (CCRCs) are a popular option for people looking for a retirement home that can provide a continuum of care, from independent living to hospice.

 CCRCs are also ideal for retirees looking for a community of friends to reside with throughout their retirement and organized activities to stay active.

 “Having a social life during retirement is important and can help improve longevity.
 CCRCs provide the opportunity to build community, while the ‘staying put’ and ‘moving in’ situations require intentional planning to make sure an active social life is maintained when one’s health begins to decline,” Sandi noted.

 These communities are expensive, and the cost keeps rising due to increased demand, lack of available properties, and rising health-care costs.
-Adequate staffing is also a problem, especially in light of recent U.S. immigration policies.
+Adequate staffing is also a problem, especially in light of recent U.S. immigration policies and the impact of COVID-19.
 So many of the caregivers in our country come from other places, and as that supply is cut off, the cost of care will go up, Elizabeth pointed out.